kass173/Project-4/README.md

 ## Data Model Optimization

-The model optimization and evaluation process showing iterative changes made to the model and the resulting changes in model performance is documented in either a CSV/Excel table or in the Python script itself (15 points)
+Then we ran the model optimization and evaluation process by making iterative changes to the model and the resulting changes in model performance is documented at slightly higher to 75.6% this is within the Python script itself.

-Overall model performance is printed or displayed at the end of the script (10 points)
+Overall model performance is printed or displayed at the end of the script as mentioned is at 75.6% post the model optimisation process.

 ##  Tableau & Visualisations